PostgreSQL pg_dump Backup and pg_restore Restore Guide

 The basic syntax of the pgdump_all command is shown below:

 The above command will dump all databases to a single file named backupfile_name.sql.

-In order to perform the database backup on the remote PostgreSQL server.
-You will need to configure your PostgreSQL server to allow remote connection.
+To perform the database backup on the remote PostgreSQL server, you must configure your PostgreSQL server to allow a remote connection.

 The basic syntax to backup a remote PostgreSQL database is shown below: